gnaneshwari1802/OpenCart-ManualTesting/README.md

 1. FRS(OpenCart).pdf: This PDF likely contains the Functional Requirements Specification (FRS) document for OpenCart, outlining the functional and non-functional requirements of the software.

-2.TestPlan(OpenCart).pdf: This PDF is likely a Test Plan document for OpenCart, providing an overview of the testing strategy, objectives, scope, and schedule for testing the software.
+2. TestPlan(OpenCart).pdf: This PDF is likely a Test Plan document for OpenCart, providing an overview of the testing strategy, objectives, scope, and schedule for testing the software.

 3. Test scenarios(OpenCart).xlsx: This Excel file likely contains test scenarios for OpenCart, which describe various situations and conditions that need to be tested to ensure the software functions correctly.